COPD – Singing for Better Breathing Projects

 Singing and COPD: Randomised Controlled Trial with Embedded Interviews and Development of a Resource

-(Papers are currently under review)
+(Papers are currently in press)

 This research comprised three components.
 A single-blind, randomised controlled trial (RCT) tested whether a 10-week regular weekly group singing programme led to improvements in COPD-specific health status when compared to treatment as usual.
 Twenty-four individuals completed the follow-up.
 Measures at 12 weeks (COPD assessment test, SF-36 health status, spirometry, and functional exercise performance) showed no significant difference between singing and control groups except for one item on the SF-36 suggesting that singers were less limited in their activities post-singing.